webcerebrium/react-logger-lib/README.md

 class SidePicker extends Component {

    // Let's imagine some useful component for random side picking
    // One of 4 options should be chosen.
-And same choise should not repeat
+And the same choice should not be repeated in the next attempt

    values = ['left', 'right', 'top', 'bottom' ];
    state = { side: 'left' };